zalando-zmon/opentracing-utils/README.rst

 ``opentracing-utils`` should provide and aims at the following:

 * No extrenal dependencies, only `opentracing-python <https://github.com/opentracing/opentracing-python>`_.
 * No threadlocals.
-Either pass spans safely or fallback to callstack frames inspection!
+Either pass spans explicitly or fallback to callstack frames inspection!
 * Context agnostic, so no external **context implementation** dependency (no Tornado, Flask, Django etc ...).
 * Try to be less verbose - just add the ``@trace`` decorator.
 * Could be more verbose when needed, without complexity - just accept ``**kwargs`` and get the span passed to your traced functions via ``@trace(pass_span=True)``.